drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	distance between two points a CUDA kernel is launched which spawns a thread for each point which then compares every other point to it by calculating the distance between them and stores the maximum distance within the memory in each thread.
-Within this computation each point is compared to itself once which is conscious decision since compute on the GPU is cheap and otherwise each thread would be recieving different instructions which is not friendly to the SIMT programming model on the GPU.
+Within this computation each point is compared to itself once which is conscious decision since compute on the GPU is cheap and otherwise each thread would be receiving different instructions which is not friendly to the SIMT programming model on the GPU.
 	Once these calculations are finished an atomic max operation is performed to shared memory and then another atomic max to global memory which gives us our final value of the maximum distance.